Policy Environment, Social Factors, Political Engagement, and Mental Health of Gender-Diverse People of Color

 josh babu (he/they)

 Originally from Arizona, Josh studied molecular biology and gender and sexuality studies at Princeton, where his research explored the clinical benefits of gender-affirming hormone therapy for gender-diverse youth.
 As a Rhodes Scholar, Josh then received a Master’s in Comparative Social Policy and a Master of Public Policy at the University of Oxford.
-Josh's graduate research, which won the George Smith Award for Best Thesis, explored legal protections for LGBTQIA+ individuals in the United States.
-Josh documented state-level trends in pro- and anti-LGBTQIA+ legislation over the past fifteen years and investigated which factors contribute most heavily to a state’s LGBTQIA+ policy outcomes.
-Josh is set to attend Harvard Medical School to begin a career as a physician-policymaker and advocate for the rights of LGBTQIA+ patient populations.
-Josh believes fiercely that science and research are key to the fight for LGBTQIA+ equality, as they grant us the perspective to know exactly where our efforts should lie.
+Josh's graduate research, which won the George Smith Award for Best Thesis, explored legal protections for LGBTQ+ individuals in the United States.
+Josh documented state-level trends in pro- and anti-LGBTQ+ legislation over the past fifteen years and investigated which factors contribute most heavily to a state’s LGBTQ+ policy outcomes.
+Josh is set to attend Harvard Medical School to begin a career as a physician-policymaker and advocate for the rights of LGBTQ+ patient populations.
+Josh believes fiercely that science and research are key to the fight for LGBTQ+ equality, as they grant us the perspective to know exactly where our efforts should lie.